 Is Sports Betting Legal in Oregon?

-Oregon sports betting is legal, but it’s not a great market.
-The Oregon Lottery control sports wagering in the state, and there is only one mobile app.
-The legislature and lottery believed that this would be a way to generate more funds directly to the state.
-You can also check out our guide to the best mobile sportsbooks in Oregon!
+Oregon sports betting is legal, but the market is fairly limited.
+The Oregon Lottery controls wagering in the state, and DraftKings is the only mobile app available.
+Lawmakers and the lottery designed this structure to funnel more revenue directly to the state.
+For more options, you can also check out our guide to the best mobile sportsbooks in Oregon.

 Top 5 Oregon Online Betting Sites

-You can easily place sports bets online in Oregon.
-Sports gambling is legal in the state, and both local and offshore sportsbooks are widely used by OR bettors.
-While Oregon offers several state-licensed options, we still find that offshore betting sites provide better value, more flexibility, and superior bonuses.
+Placing sports bets online in Oregon is simple.
+Sports gambling is legal in the state, and many OR bettors use both the official local option and offshore sportsbooks.
+While Oregon does provide a state-licensed platform, offshore betting sites typically deliver better value, greater flexibility, and more attractive bonuses.

 XBet